DianasJourney/React-Portfolio/README.md

 ### Overview

-- This portfolio was created with the knowledge I have gained throughout the first week and a half of UofT SCS Bootcamp using HTML and CSS.
+- This portfolio was created with the knowledge I have gained throughout my entire time at an intense and fast paced BootCamp.
-- The portfolio displays my projects, about me and how to contact me.

 ### The following critera for this assignment: